abdeoliveira/examgen/README.md

 The last two lines are `correct:` and `minmax:`.

 - `correct:` has the equation for the correct answer and must be composed by the previously defined N variables.
 *Note:* Here each variable must be prepended by the `$` symbol.
-For example, supposed the answer for a given question is calculated by the formula `F/m`
+For example, suppose the answer for a given question is calculated by the formula `F/m`
 (borrowing our previous example).
 Then the line must be `correct:$F/$m`.

 **NOTE 1:** Mathematical functions are expected to follow [Ruby's syntax](https://ruby-doc.org/core-2.6/Math.html).
 Examples: